jenca-adam/awiki/pages/gao2023sufficient/page.md

 ## Reference

-Li Gao, Haojian Li, Iman Marvian, Cambyse Rouzé,Sufficient statistic and recoverability via Quantum Fisher Information metrics,arXiv preprint arXiv:2302.02341, 2023,
+Li Gao, Haojian Li, Iman Marvian, Cambyse Rouzé, Sufficient statistic and recoverability via Quantum Fisher Information metrics, arXiv preprint arXiv:2302.02341, 2023

 ## Abstract
   We prove that for a large class of quantum Fisher information, a quantum